cal-cs184-student/sp22-project-webpages-ttran1904/proj2/index.md

 ### Part 6: Loop Subdivision for Mesh Upsampling
 Loop subdivision is a form of upsampling.
 It will divide each shape/triangle of the object into severall smaller shapes/triangles.
+I weight the vertices with the number on the lecture slides.

 ![Before Combo](/img-2/up-before.png?raw=true)
 ![After Combo](/img-2/up-after.png?raw=true)